Know your cystinosis treatments

 Treating cystinosis symptoms and effects

 Cystinosis may lead to many health issues.
 This is especially true when cystine levels are not kept low.
-See the table below for common issues and their treatments.
-Please speak with a doctor about any concerns you have and work together to find the best treatment.
+See the table below for common issues and their possible treatments.
+Please speak with a doctor about any concerns you have and work together to find the best treatment for you.

 Note: Items with an * may be available over-the-counter at a drugstore.
 Items with a † require a prescription from a doctor.